Numbers Gang: Recruitment into the 28s

 The landdros (magistrate) will then come forward and take out his colored stamps and give the new member his approval.
 The landdros carries four stamps – white, green, red and black, which signify the four hooves on the Rooiland.
 The stamps signify promotion.
 When a member of the silver line is promoted, the landdros takes out his green and white stamp; if the member is from the gold line, he takes out the green and the red stamps.
 The black stamp is reserved for the death sentence.

 The end of the ceremony is signalled by the new recruit being marched out of the circle.
 The 28s then take the new recruit to the 26s and 27s.

 The new recruit will sleep alongside different members of the 28 gang and be told what his duties are.
-He will also begin to learn the history of Nongoloza and Kilikijan.
+He will also begin to learn the history of Nongoloza and Ngeletshane.
 It will only be a brief fragment of the story, for he is still too junior to hear the whole story.

 The 40s are senior but inactive due to being too old or too injured for active duty.
 Another reason a person could be a mamboza is because his position has already been filled by another member.
 A prison cannot have two active nyangis, for example, and if another nyangi is transferred from another prison he is considered dormant – he sleeps in the 40s.

 The mambozas begin to teach the new member to sabela (speak prison language).
 It is a long and gruelling process.
 The new member has to sabela all day and night with his blackboard (teacher).
 In the first two months a new member is not allowed to receive visits, write letters or read books.
 They must focus on the number gang.
 If somebody learns too slowly, the punishments are severe.
 New members can be stripped of all their clothes and thrown into an ice cold shower until they "find the number" (get it right).

 One of the last things new members learn is about a position in the silver line held by a man named Mtjoetijies.
 This man is dead, but his place in the hierarchy is left empty.
 Legend has it that Mtjoetijies was a translator for Nongoloza, who refused to speak the language of the white oppressor.
 Nongoloza grew increasingly wary about what Mtjoetijies was saying to the white officers, and decided to kill him as a precaution.
 The position remains open as a reminder that the 28s do not negotiate with words, they negotiate with action.

 This ritual, however, has now changed.
 The fundamental principles remain the same; however, in modern 28 law the man who trains you is now also allowed to have sex with you.
 This change came along because of the war between the silver and gold lines of the number.